on-prem/jidoteki-admin-api/docs/API.md

 # <a name="setup"></a>1.
 Setup

-Before using the API, it is necessary to perform the **initial setup** of the `API token`.
+Before using the API, it is necessary to perform the **initial setup** of the `API token`, unless `first-run` is enabled through `/usr/local/etc/jidoteki-admin-api.json`.
 This procedure is only required once.

 **Since**